 Snowboarding?
 How did it begin?

 Snowboarding is now a well established sport and has come in leaps and bounds; with its own culture, super stars and equipment.
-Competitions and events have become international staples, for example the Dailymail Ski Show, which is held annually in London, has now been renamed the Metro Ski & Snowboard Show.
+Competitions and events have become international staples, for example the Air and Style snowboard competitions, the Swatch Freeride World Tour and the FIS Freestyle Ski and Snowboard World Championships.
 Snowboarding has also evolved into different styles including alpine racing, freestyle, free riding, backcountry and more, but where did it all begin?

 Before the Lillehammer Olympics in 1994, when the International Olympics Federation found out that Norway were planning to include a snowboarding exhibition during the opening ceremony, they immediately vetoed the idea.
 Since then snowboarding has come on in leaps and bounds- even becoming an accepted Olympic sport in its own right.
 Some of the top US resorts are estimating that up to 50% of their visitors are snowboarders and the number of first timers choosing snowboarding over skiing are greater than ever.
 So how did it all start?